Central Oregon Summer Travel Guide

 For more local recommendations, don't miss our guide to the best restaurants in Central Oregon.

-We believe this is an excellent way to experience Bend and kick off your morning the right way during your summer vacation.
+We believe this is an excellent way to experience Bend and kick off your morning the right way during your summer vacation in Central Oregon.
 Enjoy stunning views and wonderful company!
 Walk-in classes are available, or if you frequent Bend, consider getting a package!
 Outdoor Flow Classes are held Mon, Tues, Wed, Fri and Sat from 9:15-10:15am.

 Check out Free Spirit Yoga and Ninja in the Old Mill for more details.